 State-owned Nigerian National Petroleum Corp. is entering the finished lubricant business, stating that it will commence blending and marketing finished products in the first quarter of this year.

-An article in the fourth quarter issue of NNPC Magazine quoted NNPC Managing Director Adeyemu Adetunji saying the company will offer lubricants in order to increase revenue and expand its retail market share.
+An article in the fourth quarter issue of NNPC Magazine quoted NNPC Managing Director Adeyemu Adetunji as saying the company will offer lubricants to increase revenue and expand its retail market share.

 Haruna Abdurrahman, lubes manager at NNPC Retail Ltd., explained to Lube Report that the production of a full range of lubricant products will commence after certain requirements are met.